ken-unger/tflite/README.md

 ### Step 3.
 Build the TensorFlow binaries for the X280 (riscv64)

+> Note: The following fix may be required for riscv64 in tensorflow_src/tensorflow/lite/CMakeLists.txt
+>> line 172  'if (NOT CMAKE_SYSTEM_PROCESSOR OR CMAKE_SYSTEM_PROCESSOR MATCHES "x86" OR CMAKE_SYSTEM_PROCESSOR MATCHES "riscv64")'

-Substitute the path in RISCVCC_PREFIX to the riscv64 toolchain in your environment.
+Substitute the path in RISCVCC_PREFIX below to the riscv64 toolchain in your environment.
+The path to TFLITE_HOST_TOOLS_DIR may need to be modified depending upon your folder structure.

 ```bash
 $ mkdir tflite_build_rvv